Atiyakh/Fluxon/README.md

     else: return "login required"
 ```

 The code sets the bases of how to authorize users to the cloud server.
-Use ```request.grant_access``` to authorize users to specific cloud operations, you can see the different flags for different operations like creating a folder, oe writing a file, etc...
+Use ```request.grant_access``` to authorize users to specific cloud operations, you can see the different flags for different operations like creating a folder, or writing a file, etc...

 And here's how things look like on the client side